The Zambezi River

 The Zimbabwe side is a national park called the Zambezi National Park whilst on the Zambian side there are many small lodges which blend into the banks of the river, plus about 20kms of the river's shoreline lies within the Mosi-oa-Tunya National Park.

 The Middle Zambezi

 The Victoria Falls are considered the boundary between the upper and middle Zambezi.
 For the next 500 km the river serves as the border between Zambia and Zimbabwe.
 Below the Falls the river continues to flow due east for about 200 km (120miles), cutting through gorges of basalt rock between 200 to 250 metres (660 to 820ft) high.
 It is in these gorges where the commercial white water rafting now takes place.
 The Zambezi River is graded as a grade 5 river.
 This is the highest grade that a river can be graded for white water rafting, meaning this is as wet and wild as it gets.
 The Victoria Falls also serves as a backdrop for many other adventure sports including the famous bungee jump from the Victoria Falls Bridge.

-The river drops 250m over the 200 km before entering Lake Kariba.
+The river drops 250m over the next 200 km before entering Lake Kariba.
 The Kariba Dam which was completed in 1959 is one of the largest man-made lakes in the world.
 The hydroelectric power generated at the dam provides electricity for much of Zambia and Zimbabwe.

 Lake Kariba is 226 km long and in places up to 40 km wide and supports a thriving commercial fishing industry and is a fantastic tourist attraction.